finos-labs/project-analysis/README.md

 >
 >
 > [FDC3](https://fdc3.finos.org) is an open standard for applications on financial desktop to interoperate and exchange data with each other.
->
-> - Users benefit from a more joined-up experience, which reduces the "friction" in getting common tasks done,
-> - By enabling applications to:
->    - launch other apps (build a launcher),
->    - respond to activity in other apps (context sharing),
->    - request functionality from other apps (raising intents).
 >... [_read more_](https://github.com/finos/FDC3)
 >
 #### Further Details